Verbascum thapsus: Common names

 V. thapsus is known by a variety of names.
 European reference books call it "great mullein".
-In North America, "common mullein" is used while western United States residents commonly refer to mullein as "cowboy toilet paper".
+In North America, "common mullein" is used while western United States residents sometimes refer to mullein as "cowboy toilet paper".

 In the 19th century, it had well over 40 different common names in English alone.
 Some of the more whimsical ones included "hig candlewick", "Indian rag weed", "bullicks lungwort", "Adams-rod", "hare's-beard", and "ice-leaf".
 Vernacular names include innumerable references to the plant's hairiness: "woolly mullein", "velvet mullein", or "blanket mullein", "beggar's blanket", "Moses' blanket", "poor man's blanket", "Our Lady's blanket", or "old man's blanket", and "feltwort", and so on ("flannel" is another common generic name).
 "Mullein" itself derives from the French word for "soft".

 Some names refer to the plant's size and shape: "shepherd's club(s)" or "staff", "Aaron's rod" (a name it shares with a number of other plants with tall, yellow inflorescences), and a plethora of other "X's staff" and "X's rod".
 The name "velvet dock" or "mullein dock" is also recorded, where "dock" is a British name applied to any broad-leaved plant.

 Distribution and habitat

-V. thapsus has a wide native range including Europe, northern Africa, and Asia, from the Azores and Canary Islands east to western China, north to the British Isles, Scandinavia, and Siberia, and south to the Himalayas.
+V. thapsus has a wide native range including Europe, northern Africa, and Asia, from the Azores and Canary Islands east to western China, north to the British Isles, Scandinavia, and Siberia, Kashmir and south to the Himalayas.
 In northern Europe, it grows from sea level up to 1,850 m altitude, while in China it grows at 1,400–3,200 m altitude.

 It has been introduced throughout the temperate world, and is established as a weed in Australia, New Zealand, tropical Asia, La Réunion, North America, Hawaii, Chile, Hispaniola, and Argentina.
 It has also been reported in Japan.

 In the United States, it was imported very early in the 18th century and cultivated for its medicinal and piscicide properties.
 By 1818, it had begun spreading so much that Amos Eaton thought it was a native plant.
 In 1839, it was already reported in Michigan and in 1876, in California.
 It is now found commonly in all the states.
 In Canada, it is most common in the Maritime Provinces and southern Quebec, Ontario, and British Columbia, with scattered populations in between.

 Great mullein most frequently grows as a colonist of bare and disturbed soil, usually on sandy or chalky ones.
 It grows best in dry, sandy, or gravelly soils, although it can grow in a variety of habitats, including banksides, meadows, roadsides, forest clearings, and pastures.
 This ability to grow in a wide range of habitats has been linked to strong phenotype variation rather than adaptation capacities.